codio/knowledge/source/instructors/admin/integration/lti-keys-and-urls-information.rst

 .. figure:: /img/lti/LMS-Unit-URL.png
    :alt: Assigment URL

 ..
-Note:: The LTI integration URLs for the assignments in a course can be exported.
-Select the course, go to the **LTI/LMS** tab, and press the **Assignment URLS** button and a CSV will download that provides the information for the course in one place.
+Note:: The LTI integration URLs for the assignments in a course can be exported, see instructions below.